Expert Advice: Making the Most of Prospect Mailing Lists

 by Maria Luci

 Most photographers will tell you they’d like to be busier.
-And even busy photographers would like to have bigger and better clients.
-But how do you make that happen?
+Even busy photographers would like to have bigger and better clients, but how do you make that happen?
 One good way is to create and follow an effective marketing plan.
 Your listing on Wonderful Machine is certainly a valuable part of that plan.
 By pooling the talents and resources of many photographers, we have the wherewithal to attract the attention of nearly every significant prospect around the world – making it easy for those clients to find you.
 But it’s just as important for you to research and target a hand-full of appropriate clients – and contact them.
 That combination of broad/passive marketing and narrow/active marketing will give you the best chance to get where you want to go.
 The fastest way to research client contact information is to license a mailing list.
 We like using Agency Access because they offer the most extensive list of prospects from around the world.
 Plus, they provide discounted pricing to Wonderful Machine photographers.

 How do you narrow down that list of prospects?
-A list service is going show tens of thousands of clients that might appeal to lots of different photographers.
+A list service is going to show tens of thousands of clients that might appeal to lots of different photographers.
 It’s your job to pull out the ones that are likely to be good prospects for you.
 First, think about what you’re good at, what you like to do, and what clients are going to want to hire you for.
 Where those three areas overlap is where you’re going to find the most success.
 Take a realistic look at the work that you’re showing, then look for clients that use that type of work.
 A good list service will provide lots of different ways to sort clients.
 The main ways are by geographic region (city, state, country), type (ad agency, magazine, corporation), subject (automotive, business, fashion, lifestyle), brand, and by hiring frequency.
 Using these filters will allow you to narrow the field dramatically.
 Then it’s a matter of looking at companies one by one, seeing their websites and looking for hints about whether they’re likely to appreciate what you do.

 How big should my list be?
 If you’re doing the research yourself, I recommend that you build your own personal prospect list one client at a time, making sure that each client you add to your list is a good match for you.
 Create a routine for yourself where you do some research, send out some promos, then follow up.
 Then repeat, building your list as you go.
 As your list expands, you may want to create a smaller “A” list that you can give more personal attention to, and a larger “B” list that you might just send mailers to without following up.
 If you’re working with a photo consultant to help you build a list, you’ll probably want them to build it to a certain size.
 For most photographers, 1000 prospects is broad enough to capture a range of possibilities and narrow enough to tackle in a reasonable amount of time.
 Ask for a “top 100″ list as well.